GrantStreetGroup/p5-Dist-Zilla-PluginBundle-Author-GSG/README.md

     The `CARTON_INSTALL_FLAGS` are by default `--without develop` in order to avoid unnecessarily installing the heavy `Dist::Zilla` dependency chain.

+## Makefile.PL

+There is special support for a `Makefile.PL` in the root of the repository.
+If using it, you will need to rename the `Makefile` included with this PluginBundle to something else, for example `ci/Makefile` or `Makefile.dzil`.

+This is normally used for modules that need a build phase before they will pass tests, such as modules that use XS.

+Generating the initial `Makefile.PL` can be done with:

+    cp Makefile Makefile.dzil
+    touch Makefile.PL dist.ini
+    make Makefile.PL
+    echo Makefile >> .gitignore
+    git rm -f Makefile && git commit -am"Switch to Makefile.PL"

+Which should copy the Makefile.PL from the dzil workspace into your repostitory.

+Because this PluginBundle uses [Dist::Zilla::Plugin::OurPkgVersion](https://metacpan.org/pod/Dist%3A%3AZilla%3A%3APlugin%3A%3AOurPkgVersion), actually testing XS modules is a bit troublesome because they don't have a `$VERSION` available.
+The above command will generate the `Makefile.PL` with an embedded version of `v0.0.1` which can be used in your tests to work around this.
+First you need to add `use vars '$VERSION';` to the `.pm` files that `bootstrap` the XS module, and then in your tests that load that module, before you `use` the module to be tested, you can set a default version that will match the the one in the Makefile.PL.
+This default will be overridden when My::Module is loaded if it has a `VERSION` of its own.

+    BEGIN { $My::Module::VERSION = "v0.0.1" }
+    use My::Module;

 ## Cutting a release